llb1026/pofol/README.md

 # Pofol

-Simple CRUD page for making portfolio by Ruby on Rails.
+Simple CRUD for making portfolio based on Ruby on Rails.

-Gems
+Additional Gems:
 * 'devise' for login
 * 'ckeditor' for text editor
 * 'will_paginate' for pagination
 * 'acts_as_votable' for like/dislike

+For more details, visit [here]("https://llb1026.github.io/Pofol/").